 Honestly, most of the expensive kitchen gear was Patty's idea.
 I really am more minimalist than this.
 But the stuff is here and I do enjoy cooking and using it.

 I don't fly very much.
-I've taken 3 plane trips in the last 20 years.
+I've taken 3.5 round trip plane trips in the last 20 years.
+Two were to Florida, one to Dallas and then one shorter one way trip to pick up a vehicle.
 The truth is that flying is really bad for global warming and unfortunately the airline industry is booming.
-One calculation I did says that one person traveling round trip from west coast to the east coast is like driving a car 20 miles a day for 40 days.
+One calculation I did says that one person traveling round trip from the west coast to the east coast is like driving a car 20 miles a day for 40 days.
 All that gas burned in just a few hours.
 Sure, it is much more efficient than driving the trip.
 But if driving meant that you were just going to skip the trip, flying is totally worse.
 I like the idea of being elected to congress and not flying much.
 I'd set up a video conferencing system using Bluetooth headphones.
 I'd really like to set that example.

 Computers and music gear.
 Computers and music are great things.
 I've gone a little overboard on it.
 I just want all my gear to last the rest of my life.
 I've upgraded all the light bulbs to LED around the house.